IDSIA/brainstorm/docs/walkthrough.rst

     from brainstorm.handlers import PyCudaHandler
     from brainstorm.initializers import Gaussian

-We now set the seed for global random number generation in Brainstorm.
-This way we can be sure that our experiment is reproducible.
+Next we set the seed for the global random number generator in Brainstorm.
+By doing so we are sure that our experiment is reproducible.

 .. code-block:: python

     bs.global_rnd.set_seed(42)

-Let's load the dataset from the HDF5 file prepared earlier.
-A Minibatches iterator is then set up for both the training and validation sets.
-We specify that we want to use a batch size of 100, and that the image data and targets should be named "default" and "targets" respectively.
+Let's now load the CIFAR-10 dataset from the HDF5 file, which we prepared earlier.
+Next we create a Minibatches iterator for the training set and validation set.
+Here we specify that we want to use a batch size of 100, and that the image data and targets should be named "default" and "targets" respectively.